Raphael-Boichot/Thermal-stress-modeling-in-thin-films/README.md

 - **Contrainte_multicouche_BOICHOT**: mechanical modeling itself based on Hsueh et al.
 - **GA and croisement GA**: calculation of Genetic algorithm coupled to a Neledr-Mead algorithm.

+Result should be close to the simplified Stoney equation in case the film is infinitely thin compared to the substrate but gives curvature and stress in any case.

 **Multi-layer thin film on susbtrate**

 TO DO